AntonSol919/linkspace/homepage/index.md

 A supernet is ideal when multiple participants want to control and administrate (part of) a digital system.
 In multi-party systems: there is no total ordering of events, and messages should stay authenticated when passed along.
-For this, supernets provide a better abstraction then building on top of streams of data such as TCP/IP.
+For this, a supernet is a better tool then our current systems.

-Furthermore, supernets can be an alternative to the status quo in which users communicate through a host that is given total administrative rights over their experience.
+Furthermore, supernets can be an alternative to the status quo in which users communicate through a host that has final administrative say over the user's experience.

 Linkspace is a supernet with the following highlights: